linux-system-roles/network/README.md

 **Note:** The `name` (the profile name) and the `interface_name` (the device name) may be different or the profile may not be tied to an interface at all.

+### `match`

+Settings to specify devices or systems matching a profile.
+Currently, only the `path` setting is implemented.

+The settings support a list of patterns which support the following modifiers and
+wildcards:

+**Special modifiers for `match` settings:**

+- `|`, the element is an alternative, the match evaluates to be true if at least one of the alternatives matches (logical OR).
+By default, an element is an alternative.
+  This means that an element `foo` behaves the same as `|foo`

+- `&`, the element is mandatory, the match evaluates to be true if all the element matches (logical AND)

+- `!`, an element can also be inverted with exclamation mark (`!`) between the pipe symbol (or the ampersand) and before the pattern.
+Note that `!foo` is a shortcut for the mandatory match `&!foo`

+- `\`, a backslash can be used at the beginning of the element (after the optional special characters) to escape the start of the pattern.
+For example, `&\!a` is an mandatory match for literally `!a`

+**Wildcard patterns for `match` Settings:**
+In general these work like shell globs.

+- `*`, matches zero or more of any character
+- `?`, matches any single character
+- `[fo]` - matches any single `f` or `o` character - also supports ranges - `[0-9]`
+  will match any single digit character

+#### `path`

+The `path` setting is a list of patterns to match against the `ID_PATH` udev property of devices.
+The `ID_PATH` udev property represents the persistent path of a device.
+It consists of a subsystem string (pci, usb, platform, etc.) and a subsystem-specific identifier.
+The `ID_PATH` of a device can be obtained with the command `udevadm info /sys/class/net/$dev | grep ID_PATH=` or by looking at the `path` property exported by NetworkManager (`nmcli -f general.path device show $dev`).
+The `path` setting is optional and restricts the profile to be activated only on devices with a matching `ID_PATH`.
+The `path` setting is only supported for ethernet or infiniband profiles.
+It supports modifiers and wildcards as described for match settings.

 ### `zone`

 The `zone` option sets the firewalld zone for the interface.